virtuellic/acceleruino/readme.md

 4. Want GPS data included in the logs (or cellular connection could provide location data, if possible)
 5. battery powered and need 1-2 weeks worth of data

+### Open Questions

+1. How frequently do the data points need to be logged?

 ### TODO

 + [x] Convert to SDFat library